Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Parts of the Self-Authoring Suite

-Each part of the Self-Authoring Suite addresses a different temporal dimension of human experience—past, present, and future.
+Each part of the Self-Authoring Suite addresses a different dimension of human experience: past, present, and future.

-Here’s what each program entails and how they work to achieve overall personal growth and self-love:
+Here’s what each program covers and how they work together for personal growth and self-awareness:

 Past Authoring Program

-The Past Authoring program asks you to divide your life into epochs (childhood, adolescence, young adulthood, etc.) and identify key events within each.
+The Past Authoring program asks you to divide your life into epochs (childhood, adolescence, young adulthood, and so on) and identify key events within each one.

-You then write detailed accounts of those events, exploring their emotional impact—positive and negative—and what you learned from them.
+You then write detailed accounts of those events, exploring their emotional impact (both positive and negative) and what you learned from them.

 The past authoring program does several important psychological things: